 The first thing you should do is create a new Game Object in a scene and add the component ‘True Weather’ to it.
 There should only be a single instance of the component in your scene.

-Once added, you will see something like this in the editor:
+Once added you will see something like this:

-If ‘Try GPS first’ (2) is activated, the geolocation service will first attempt to use the GPS hardware of the device.
-This is usually only available on mobile devices and the application will need permissions to use it.
-If this option is used and to save battery, the configuration is used with less precision (~500 meters) and is only active during detection.
+If ‘Try GPS first’ (2) is active, the geolocation service will try to use GPS hardware.
+This is normally only possible on mobile devices and if the application has the permissions to use it.
+If available, this mode can save battery life.

-If this option is not activated, or is not available, the web service provided by ipap.co.
-This service does not require registration for less than 1000 consultations per day.
-We recommend you register and look his payment service when your game is public.
-When you register, they will give you a key that you must put in ‘API Key’ (3).
+If this option is not active, or is not available, the web service ipap.co will be used.
+This service does not require registration to use it for less than 1000 consultations per day.
+Anyway, I recommend you register when your game is public.
+Once you register, they will provide you with a key that you must put in ‘API Key’ (3).

-All code is inside the namespace ‘Nephasto.TrueWeatherAsset’ and main component is ‘TrueWeather’.
-So if you want to use it you must first import its namespace:
+All the code is inside the namespace ‘Nephasto.TrueWeatherAsset’ and the main component is ‘TrueWeather’.
+The first thing you should do is import the namespace:

-To detect the current time you will first have to call the function ‘Detect()’.
-As this information may take some time to be available, you can pass an Action as a parameter to know when it is ready.
+To detect the current time you must call the function ‘Detect()’.
+As the information may take a few seconds to be available, you must use an Action as a parameter that will be executed when the query is finished.
 For example, if you want to get a message through the console with the temperature it would be something like this:

 Any questions or suggestions you have, I will be happy to answer you in